websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/consuming-graphql-apis.md

 1. Identify the site containing the data you need.
 1. Make the API call using credentials that have access to the data.

-This example uses a Docker image with a fresh install of Liferay DXP.

 ## Identify the Service to Consume

 You need a running Liferay DXP to call its GraphQL APIs.
 To obtain one using Docker, run this command: